 TLDR

-High temperatures expected through April.
+Strict water management is crucial; high temperatures expected through April.